 At FW, quality is sustainability.
-Ensuring our products stand the test of time is the first, most obvious step we take to reduce our impact.
+Ensuring our products stand the test of time is the first and most obvious step we take to reduce our impact.
 Following our product care instructions will help you to take care of your garment and your environment.

-Specific washing instructions per garment are listed on the tags that come affixed to our products.
+Specific washing instructions per garment are listed on the tags that are attached to our products.
 Always follow the care label instructions for your specific garment.
-In general, in order to best care for your garment and your environment, wash sparingly—that is to say, only when absolutely necessary—at a cool or cold temperature.
+In general, in order to best care for your garment and your environment, wash sparingly at a cool or cold temperature.
 With regards to your washing machine, reducing the rotation speed and wash-cycle length will cut down on energy use and reduce stress on the fibers in the garments.
 If possible, hand wash and spot clean dirty areas with warm water, eco detergent and a sponge.
-It is always recommended that you hang dry your clothing.
-You may consider turning your garments inside out on the dry line to reduce fading effects of the sun.

 It is recommended that you use an eco detergent that is suited to the garment you are washing.
 We always advise against the use of fabric softeners as they have a negative impact on the environment and also the garments’ performance; fabric softeners will deposit a waxy coating on the surface of your garments’ fabric, affecting wicking properties.
 A mild, non-toxic, biodegradable powdered laundry soap is generally a safe bet.
 Do not use bleach.

 A washing bag will protect your garments from being damaged or stretched out in the washing machine.
-We recommend using a washing bag for garments that utilize natural materials, Merino wool and organic cotton; use of the washing bag will minimize wear and tear from washing.
+We recommend using a washing bag for garments that utilize natural materials, Merino wool and organic cotton.
+Use of a washing bag will minimize wear and tear from the washing process.
 For synthetic materials, we recommend using a GuppyFriend washing bag to reduce microplastic pollution associated with washing.

 Machine washing leads to wear and tear, period.
 If you must machine wash, wash similar products together; wash with similar colors and do not mix hard surfaces with soft surfaces, as this will increase wear and tear.
 Always close zippers, snap buttons and Velcros, and loosen fasteners before washing, as this will minimize the risk of fabrics snagging sharp objects during the wash cycle.